Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ## 5. 🔧 Configuring Drive Mapping to Use Specific Conditions

-Drive mappings can be configured to be applied based on conditions, such as the user’s location, operating system version, or group membership, providing targeted and flexible network drive assignments.
+Having deployed the policy, I leveraged the item-level targeting options to apply drive mappings based on specific conditions.
+This allowed me to, for instance, map a department-specific drive only for users in the "IT" security group, and a software repository drive only for devices running Windows 11, ensuring a highly targeted and flexible configuration.

 📸 **Configuring Drive Mapping to Use Specific Conditions**